javelit/docs/content/develop/concepts/multipage-apps/widgets.md

 # Working with widgets in multipage apps

-When you create a widget in a Jeamlit app, Jeamlit generates a widget ID and uses it to make your widget stateful.
+When you create a widget in a Javelit app, Javelit generates a widget ID and uses it to make your widget stateful.
-As your app reruns with user interaction, Jeamlit keeps track of the widget's value by associating its value to its ID.
+As your app reruns with user interaction, Javelit keeps track of the widget's value by associating its value to its ID.
 In particular, a widget's ID depends on the page where it's created.

 This guide explains three strategies to deal with the behavior if you'd like to have a widget remain stateful across